digidotcom/xbee-python/doc/user_doc/xbee_terminology.rst

 --------------

 Radio firmware is the program code stored in the radio module's persistent memory that provides the control program for the device.

-From XCTU or the local web interface of the XBee Gateway, you can update or change the firmware of the local XBee module or any other module connected to the same network.
-This is a common task when changing the role of the device or updating to the latest version of the firmware.
+To update or change the firmware of the local XBee module or any other module operating in the same network, use the mechanisms the XBee Python Library includes.
+Other programs, such as XCTU, or the web interface of the XBee Gateway, also allows you to update the firmware of your XBee nodes.

 Radio communication protocols